Access Codes Documentation

 Below are some tips and tricks to minimize the number of access codes people need to obtain.

 3. When asking participants to make payments, it is suggested that organization administrators send them an Outstanding Balance email from the Participants page.
-This email will contain a link to make a payment which has a token embedded in it, allowing the system to bypass the need for an email/code.
+This email will contain a link to make a payment which has a token embedded in it, allowing the system to bypass the need for an access code.

-Issues with Access Codes
+Troubleshooting Issues with Access Codes

-Despite all the efforts we've taken to ensure emails from All-Star Rec Manager don't end up in spam folders, every once in a while they still end up there or don't come through at all.
+• Emails: Despite the efforts we've taken to ensure emails from All-Star Rec Manager don't end up in spam folders, every once in a while they still end up there or don't come through at all.
 If someone doesn't receive the email with their access code, they should first check their spam/junk folder.
 If the email doesn't come through at all, make sure the email address that was entered is correct.
 If so, then as a last resort, organization administrators can look up the code.
 To do this, navigate to the Communications page, Sent Emails tab.
 Every email that's been sent out of the system from your organization will appear in this table.
 Click on the email in the table and a popup window will appear that has the contents of the email, including the access code, which can be manually sent to the person so that they can move beyond this step.